MAKING THE TURN

 Yadira Hernandez started with Communities Unlimited (CU) as a Community Resource Manager in March 2024.
 Yadira works with Southeast Texas communities and helps bolster civic infrastructure across the area.
 She develops and maintains relationships with community members and businesses and assists them in finding resources and tools to achieve goals for their community.

-Before joining CU, Yadira was a Workforce Development Counselor and Grant Case Manager for Lamar State College – Port Arthur.
-She attends Lamar University working towards her Bachelor of Applied Arts & Science.
-Yadira lives in Port Arthur, TX.
+Yadira attends Lamar University working towards her Bachelor of Applied Arts & Science.
+She lives in Port Arthur, TX.

 Phone:(479) 380-3229